Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels

-In this section, we derive the success probability of the V2X communication.
+In this section, we derive the success probability of the C-V2X communication where vehicles can select direct or network modes.
 To do so, we first need to characterize the interference from each type of interferer category ($I_v, I_r$).
-Thus, we calculate the general form of Laplace Transform, and we derive the expressions of Laplace Transform of interference from $I_v$ and $I_r$ in this section as concepts given in \cite{guha2016cellular}.
+Thus, we calculate the general form of Laplace Transform, and we derive the expressions of Laplace Transform of interference from $I_v$ and $I_r$ in this section.